 The Lamborghini mounted on the wall, a yellow one during our visit, intrigued me.
 How did the museum staff get it up there?

 Upstairs, Formula 1 racers as well as concept and exotic cars are the stars of the show.
 Boomers will also find the world’s fastest police car.
 It’s Italian, of course.
 There’s also a display of marine motors.
 Did you know that Lamborghini has won several World Championships on the water?

 Of course you’ll want to purchase a ticket that includes the guided factory tour, which was closed during our visit.
 Instead, we settled for a few minutes in the gift store next door that’s filled with Lamborghini logo items.
 Oh, that’s also where you can buy your very own Lambo.
 I wish!

 Plan Your Visit to the Lamborghini Museum

 Thinking about a trip to Italy?
-Start your trip planning at our Italy Travel Resources page.
+Start your trip planning at our Italy Travel Planner.

 Did you know that we publish a weekly broadcast with the latest articles from My Itchy Travel Feet, timely trip inspiration and travel deals?Subscribe by clicking here.